-As she began to set the ramekin bowl on the table, her balance was challenged.
-I watched and trusted that she would recenter herself and the bowl.
+She began to set the bowl on the table and started to lose her balance.
+I watched and trusted that she would recenter herself.
 Both her small and large motor coordination was working hard to stabilize.
 And they did.
 Incorporating movement helps to refine her large motor skills.
 Once centered, she gently placed the bowl on the mat showing great focus.
 I was delighted to have captured that moment!

 Coordinating her movements and positioning the small wooden chair was the next step.
 She had to make spatial judgements both with her body and the connection between the table and chair.
 She settled in and I asked, “Would you like me to push you closer to the table?”
 She smiled and said, “Okay.”
 While she added water to her ceramic bowl, I offered the simple language, “squeeze.”
 In between, she took a turn and said, “squeeze,” too.

-After all her set-up work was done, she dipped the brush in the water and then a paint color before making long horizontal strokes across the page.
+Next, she dipped the brush in the water and then a paint color before making long horizontal strokes across the page.
 She continued for a short time and then paused to touch the paint with her fingers.
 After collecting the necessary sensorial information she needed, she returned to her brush strokes.
 She painted for all of about three minutes.

 Was it worth all that work for three minutes of painting?
 Absolutely!!
 Painting was the invitation; however, the greater learning was in everything that led up to the painting.
-Simply by preparing an art cart with items that interested her, she left innately satisfied from her “work” and with a colorful painting to remind her of all she had accomplished that morning: her growing independence, coordination, language, dexterity, balance, confidence, judgement, reasoning and so much more!
+Simply by preparing an art cart with items that interested her, she left innately satisfied from her “work” and colorful art to remind her of all she had accomplished that morning: her growing independence, coordination, language, dexterity, balance, confidence, judgement, reasoning and so much more!